Tripple-A/JavaScript---TicTacToe/README.md

 # JavaScript---TicTacToe

-This is an implementation of the TicTacToe game using JavaScript(ES6)
+This is an implementation of the TicTacToe game using JavaScript.

 ## Table of Contents